Some car dealerships may allow you to pay for part of your car purchase with a credit card.

 The reason why is because the car dealer pays a credit card processing fee whenever they accept a credit card payment.
 This transaction fee is usually about 3% of the total transaction.
 It’s in the dealer’s best interest to avoid those fees by accepting other forms of payment, such as cash (or a debit card) or an auto loan.
 Otherwise, they may make you responsible for the processing fee by adding it to the total amount that you owe.

-This means that if you want to put $10,000 towards your car on your credit card, the dealer will be charged $300 for that transaction if their processing fee is 3%.
+This means that if you want to put $10,000 towards your car on your credit card, the dealer will incur a $300 credit card fee for that transaction if their processing fee is 3%.
 If they decide to make it your responsibility, your total payment equals $10,300.

 Can you use a credit card for a car down payment?

-Even if a dealership does allow you to cover a down payment with credit, it’s not always the best option.
-A down payment may take up a significant portion of your overall available credit.
-If you can’t repay your balance right away, your credit score could suffer.
+Even if a dealership allows you to cover a down payment with credit, it’s not always the best option.
+A down payment may use a significant portion of your overall available credit.
+If you can’t repay your balance right away, your credit score could impacted.

 What are the pros and cons of buying a car with a credit card?